What’s the difference between PVCu windows and aluminium windows?

 Most of the windows we fit in England today are made of PVCu, a hard-wearing, resilient and versatile plastic.
 PVCu frames look clean and bright, have superior insulative properties and can come in a broad variety of finishes.
 They’re also easy to care for and weather-resistant, especially in comparison to high-maintenance wooden frames — nearly every stain or blemish can be removed with a dishcloth and washing-up liquid.

 All of this comes at a very reasonable price point, and a high degree of customisability.

 Are PVCu windows secure?

 Modern PVCu windows are highly secure — gone are the bad old days of peeling, brittle plastic.
-All of our windows come with the seal of approval of the Secured By Design scheme, the official police security initiative to improve the security of the UK’s buildings.
+All of our windows come with the seal of approval, the official police security initiative to improve the security of the UK’s buildings.